nccgroup/ImpossibleTravelLogAnalysis/README.md

 A script to generate test data along with an example .csv can be found here: https://github.com/olliencc/Speed-of-light-test-data

-## Binary Releases
-We have compiled a binary version for Microsoft Windows which can be found on the releases tab

 ## Usage
 ```
 impossibletravel.py [csvfile]